alextselegidis/easyappointments/docs/console.md

 php index.php install
 ```

-This command will perform a CLI installation of Easy!Appointments.
+This command will perform a CLI installation of Car2dude.

 You can run this after your are done configuring your app from the root `config.php` file.